yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     >
     > ![In the Recovery blade, Re-protect has a status of In progress for two jobs, one for WebVM1 and one for WebVM2.](images/v-dr15.png "Site Recovery jobs")
     >
     > Once the jobs are completed, move to the **Replicated items** blade and wait for the **Status** to show as **Protected**.
 This status shows the data synchronization is complete, and the Web VMs are ready to failback.
+You can ignore the Failover Health error about the public load balendar not being supported by ASR for this exercise.
     >
     > ![In the Replicated items, WebVM1 and WebVM2 have status 'Protected'.](images/v-dr16.png "Replicated items")